-Read on for some sample answers you can use in your 'How did you hear about us?' survey.
+Now that we've looked at some question options, read on for some sample answers you can use in your 'How did you hear about us?' survey.

 Sample Answers to How Did You Hear About Us

 For a simpler survey, use the headers above the paragraph.
 If you're looking for more detailed results, try adding some additional answers provided in the bullet points.

 Instead of using a blanket response like "advertisement" or "marketing," you can use more specific responses to see exactly how a customer responded to your content.

 Advertisement Sample Answers:

 The internet allows consumers to access information as quickly as they can type a question into a search bar.